avneeetk/Verve/README.md

   Automatically syncs your schedule using the Google Calendar API.

 - **Insight Engine:**
-  Analyzes patterns in your schedule to detect burnout, productivity dips, or streaks.
+  Analyzes patterns in your journal entries to detect burnout, productivity dips, or streaks.

 - **Metrics Dashboard:**
   Visualize cognitive performance, focus hours, productivity, and sleep patterns.